-Deferred outflows of resources of \$6,491 resulting from payments subsequent to the measurement date will be recognized as a reduction of the total OPEB liability in the year ended December 31, 2022.
+On December 31, 2022, the District reported deferred outflows of resources related to OPEB for payments subsequent to the measurement date in the amount of \$11,743.
+These will be recognized as a reduction of the total OPEB liability in the year ended December 31, 2022.

-Note 7 - Capital Contributions
+Note 8 - Capital Contributions